yw101004244/Understanding-Fairness-Surrogate-Functions/README.md

 ## Files
-The experiments are in `./fairness/`, while the utils are in `./lib/`.
+The experiments are in `./fairness/`, while the tools are in `./lib/`.

 ## Start